-The two great communist nations of the 20th century were expected to be staunch allies but escalating disagreements between Soviet leader Nikita Khrushchev and China’s Chairman Mao Tse-
+The two great communist nations of the 20th century were expected to be staunch allies but escalating disagreements between Soviet leader Nikita Khrushchev and China’s Chairman Mao Zedong resulted in the Sino-Soviet split during the Cold War.
+But the key role in causing the split to contain the Soviet Union was played by the United States and India was a crucial part of the grand strategy, in the view of Atul Bhardwaj.

-Bharadwaj, an Hon.
-Research Fellow at the Department of International Politics at the University of London, examines the role of America in shaping the international position of post-colonial India in this book excerpt:
+Bhardwaj, an honorable research fellow at the Department of International Politics at the University of London, examines the role of the US in shaping the international position of post-colonial India in this book excerpt:

 The Americans expected Mao to be their Tito in China.
 The term was so much in vogue that it was mentioned in an article published in the Times of India, an English daily, on the subject of the Sino-Russian tussle over Xinjiang, located in Northwest China, in 1949.
 The article said that Moscow was keen to exercise control over affairs of Xinjiang “for economic and strategic reasons, not least of all because Mao might still decide to do a Tito.”